-Project and study suggestions from MPO member jurisdictions, state agencies, the transit district, and private organizations are submitted to the MPO in the form of a Project Idea Report.
-This one-page report includes the project description, project type, phasing, right-of-way needed, a draft cost estimate, and a history of the local process and approvals the project has been through (if local approvals haven't been done, they will need to be completed by concept stage).
-Maps and supporting information can be submitted as supplements to the one-page report.
-Any project suggested by MPO staff in 1.2 above must have a sponsor by this stage.
+Project and study suggestions from MPO member jurisdictions, state agencies, the transit district, and nonprofit organizations are submitted to the MPO in the form of a Project Idea Report.
+This report includes the project description, project type, phasing, right-of-way needed, a draft cost estimate, and a history of the local process and approvals the project has been through (if local approvals haven't been done, they will need to be completed by concept stage).
+Maps and supporting information can be submitted as supplements to the report.
+All projects must be supported by the agency's leadership and include a signed consent form from their respective leadership.
+(Mayor, commission, etc.) Any projects suggested by MPO staff in 1.2 above must have a sponsor by this stage.
 The project sponsor submits the draft Project Idea Report(s) to the MPO.
 MPO staff will schedule time to meet with each sponsor to review the report(s), give suggestions and feedback and answer any questions.
-Final reports are then submitted to the MPO and are compiled by MPO staff to be disseminated to the MPO TAC committee members before they meet to review and score projects moving forward to Concept Report stage.
+Final reports are then submitted to the MPO and are compiled by MPO staff to be disseminated to the MPO TAC committee members before they meet to review projects moving forward to Concept Report stage.
+MPO staff will then prioritize project ideas based upon criteria developed by MPO TAC.